 replacing the SR 520 floating bridge and landings?

-After a half century of use, the existing floating bridge is showing its age.
+After over a half century of use, the existing floating bridge is showing its age.
 The bridge's pontoons have become vulnerable to windstorms and its support columns are vulnerable to earthquakes.

 Additionally, the existing bridge only has two lanes in each direction, no shoulders and no HOV lanes.
 Adding transit/HOV lanes, shoulders and a bicycle/pedestrian path will provide greater reliability and more options to accommodate growth in the region.